 A Brief History of Oktoberfest

-Oktoberfest has come a long way since its original inception in 1810 as a festival in Munich, Germany to celebrate the marriage of a Bavarian royal couple.
-The festivities were such a hit that it quickly became an annual tradition and although the festival has grown and evolved dramatically, the spirit has remained the same.
+Oktoberfest has come a long way since its original inception in 1810 as a horse race in Munich, Germany to celebrate the marriage of a Bavarian royal couple.
+The festivities were such a hit that it quickly became an annual tradition, and although the festival has grown and evolved dramatically, the spirit has remained the same.